trufflesuite/ganache/src/packages/ganache/README.md

   --miner.callGasLimit                  Sets the transaction gas limit in WEI for eth_call and eth_estimateGas
                                         calls.
                                                                           [string] [default: 0x1fffffffffffff]
-  --miner.legacyInstamine               Enables legacy instamine mode, where transactions are fully mined
+  --miner.instamine                     Set the instamine mode to either "eager" (default) or "strict".
+In
-                                        before the transaction's hash is returned to the caller.
+                                        "eager" mode a transaction will be included in a block before its hash is returned to the caller.
+In "strict" mode a transaction's hash is returned to the caller before the transaction is included in a block.
-                                                                                    [boolean] [default: false]
+                                        This value has no effect if `blockTime` is *not* `0` (the default).` [string] [choices: "eager", "strict"] [default: "eager"]

   --miner.coinbase                      Sets the address where mining rewards will go.
                                                          [default: 0x0000000000000000000000000000000000000000]